CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ## Detailed design

 The `BundleTracker` is to use a pointer-to-implementation pattern for implementation.
 The members and implementation details are to be stored in a class `BundleTrackerPrivate`, which is instantiated by `BundleTracker` with a `std::unique_ptr`.
 The lifetime of the `BundleTrackerPrivate` is the same as that of the `BundleTracker`.
 There is also a `TrackedBundle` class, which offers additional functionality and subclasses `BundleAbstractTracked`.

+It is worth noting that the API for `BundleTracker` is different from the current implementation of the `ServiceTracker`, which still uses a raw pointer for the `ServiceTracker` constructor's `ServiceTrackerCustomizer` argument.
+In the future, the `ServiceTracker` API should be adapted to function like the new `BundleTracker` API to make the lifetime of the `ServiceTrackerCustomizer` more explicit.

 ## How we teach this